erikmartino/ls3/homebrew-ls3-setup/SETUP.md

 3. Check that:
    - A new release was created on GitHub
-   - The homebrew formula was automatically added to your `homebrew-ls3` repository
+   - The homebrew cask was automatically added to your `homebrew-ls3` repository
-   - The formula file is located at `Formula/ls3.rb`
+   - The cask file is located at `Casks/ls3.rb`

 ## Step 6: Verify Installation